q Oracle DATAPUMP utility – Expdp | Impdp

 SQL> commit;

-and import privileges OCP schema
+Step 2: Grant export and import privileges OCP schema

-grants privileges to the user.
+Using the below query grants privileges to the user.

-imp_full_database, exp_full_database to ocp;
+SQL> grant imp_full_database, exp_full_database to ocp;

 Grant succeeded.